Event and Meeting Services Office ABC’s

 These events can be bumped for a date more than 4 weeks in advance only by a University event which is an open program which requires the large programming space.
 These reservations cannot be bumped by an off-campus request.

-Video games & video game tournaments
+Video games and video game tournaments

 The procedure for these events is similar to movie regulations.
 Permission from the makers of the games must be attained before viewing/playing in public spaces.